Mindfulness is deliberately paying attention, non-judgmentally ~ Jon Kabat-Zinn

 Next zoom in close to the physical sensations of the breath.
 You might focus on the sensations on your nostrils, or the belly expanding and drawing back or you might follow the breath all the way in and all the way out.
 Use each breath to anchor yourself into the present.
 If the mind wanders, gently guide the attention back to the breath.

 Step 3: expanding attention

-Now, from that focus point on the breath zoom out and expand the field of awareness so that it includes the body as a whole as if the whole body was breathing.
+Now, from that focus point on the breath, zoom out and expand the field of awareness so that it includes the body as a whole as if the whole body was breathing.
 If you become aware of any sensations of discomfort or tension, imagine that the breath could move into and around those sensations.
-Acknowledging and befriending them, rather than trying to change them in any way.
+Acknowledge and befriend these sensations, rather than try to change them in any way.

 You can practise these three mindfulness exercises in the first weeks of our online program:

 Join our online Mindfulness Training – part of your EkhartYoga membership

 Main photo credit – thanks to Danie Franco